llpeterson/direct/access.md

 a sequence of discrete releases, the industry as a whole is now on a fairly well-defined evolutionary path known as LTE.

-There are three highlights of LTE's air interface for 4G.
-First, it uses a different multiplexing scheme for downlink and uplink traffic.
+There are three highlights of LTE's air interface for 5G.
+First, it allows for a different multiplexing scheme for downlink and uplink traffic.
 Second, for downlink traffic (from BBU to UE), LTE uses a hybrid multiplexing scheme called OFDMA (Orthogonal Frequency Division Multiple Access), which intuitively combines frequence-division